-Professor Nuss received his Ph.D. in Music Theory in 1996 from the Graduate Center of the City University of New York.
-A former orchestral conducting fellow of the Aspen Music Festival and faculty member of the Seishin International School and University in Tokyo, his published research is a unique blend of Western and non-Western analytical techniques and theoretical models of form and process.
-His most recent work has appeared in Perspectives of New Music, The Musical Quarterly, Contemporary Music Review, Music Theory Spectrum, Theory and Practice,
+Professor Nuss received his PhD in Music Theory from the Graduate Center of the City University of New York where he was a Gilleece Fellow.
+His dissertation demonstrated Toru Takemitsu's substantial debt to forms, sounds, and performance techniques of traditional Japanese music.
+A former orchestral conducting fellow of the Aspen Music Festival and faculty member of the Seishin International School and University in Tokyo, his research is a unique blend of Western and non-Western analytical techniques and theoretical models of form and process.
+His work has appeared in Perspectives of New Music, The Musical Quarterly, Contemporary Music Review, Music Theory Spectrum, Theory and Practice,

 published by Academia Musicae, and in Locating East Asia in Western Art Music

 published by Wesleyan University Press.
 He has presented his research at a wide range of academic conferences in the US, Japan, the UK, Canada and Indonesia as well as invited lectures at Yale University, Tokyo University, Lawrence University, the University of Wisconsin-Madison, Catholic University, Columbia University, and Fordham University among others.
 Professor Nuss is currently at work on a collection of essays that explores the influences of Jewish devotional and ritual thought in the music of Morton Feldman.
 He is a recipient of grants from the Fulbright Foundation and the American Council of Learned Societies.